Understanding Bookkeeping and Accounting: Key Differences Unveiled

 Next, let’s talk about expenses.
 You need to know where your money is going, right?
 Just like you might have an allowance, your business has costs that need to be tracked.

-For example, under the category of “Expenses,” you might have:
+Under the category of “Expenses,” you might create a breakdown like this:

 ```